BuildWithMatija

 9. Native hierarchies, folders, and tags

 Payload already has folders in beta, and many developers have used the nested docs plugin for hierarchical content.
-But Payload 4.0 seems to be taking the idea further by making hierarchies a more serious primitive in Payload core.
+But Payload CMS 4.0 seems to be taking the idea further by making hierarchies a more serious primitive in Payload core.

 The team talked about hierarchies as something useful beyond nested pages.